-Home Insurance is currently undergoing a request for proposal process, with the aim of having a new partner selected in the financial year 2022.
-The selected partner is expected to significantly enhance our digital capabilities, introduce a new digital proposition, provide funded and managed marketing expertise and expand the offering to new sales channels which will grow the new business income stream as well as the back book.
+A new partner has been selected for Home Insurance, with the aim of the partnership commencing in the financial year 2023.
+The selected partner is expected to significantly enhance digital capabilities, introduce a new digital proposition, provide funded and managed marketing expertise and expand the offering to new sales channels which will grow the new business income stream as well as the back book.